Ronlee12355/Road2R/README.md

 * [DataScienceR](https://github.com/ujjwalkarn/DataScienceR) - a curated list of R tutorials for Data Science, NLP and Machine Learning.
 * [MLwR](https://github.com/dataspelunking/MLwR) - Machine Learning with R.
 * [ml-course-r](https://github.com/faridcher/ml-course-r) - R code for the assignments of Ng's Coursera machine learning course.
+* [Book on data science (or data analysis) in education using R](https://github.com/data-edu/data-science-in-education) - Book on data science (or data analysis) in education using R.